seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 This simple absence of a market mechanism (I buy, you deliver) prevented Gephi from accessing resources that would have been so useful - and it is also why I esteem and respect the team who develops this software for so long, to provide it as a [digital commons](https://en.wikipedia.org/wiki/Digital_commons_(economics)).

-# 2. So, are we stuck?
+# So, are we stuck?
 No!

 There are many alternatives to contribute to Gephi, in ways that make the best of your abilities AND with tangible feedbacks beyond the existence of Gephi itself.

 *This blog post will be expanded as I get your feedback: do you see new ways to support Gephi?
 Would you like to be cited as a contact point for any of those?*

-## a.
-Are you a company or for-profit organization?
+## Are you a company or for-profit organization?

-### Fund Gephi, despite the hurdles
+### 1. Fund Gephi, despite the hurdles
 At the moment, there is no legal entity that is set to accept funding for Gephi, though it is bound to come one day.
 However, events sponsored by Gephi could still receive funding, through the university that will host the event or a similar channel?
 <a href="https://nocodefunctions.com/blog/attachments/Gephi_v1_slides2.pdf" target="_blank">The Gephi week for 2023 is on the table</a> (see pages 12 and 24), for example.